JulioJu/scholarProjectWebSemantic/README.md

 See also https://en.wikipedia.org/wiki/SQL_injection

-* But as it's not a standard, if we change of implementation it could be a little more bit hard.
+* But as it's a standard, if we change of implementation it could be a little more bit hard.

 ### Java API 1) syntax form of the query